sjzhu/CSE534/README.md

 Once the network for these nodes is set up, file transfer tests are run between the various consumers and producers to file transfer speeds in FABRIC.
 The purpose of these tests is to compare to the NDN tests done in the PoC and in the later NDN Experiment.

 ### NDNExperiment
 The NDNExperiment notebook runs on the same topology as the IPExperiment notebook.
 Instead of creating an IP based network on top of it, it installs NDN-DPDK similarly to the PoC notebook, albeit using the less performant BasicNIC network cards.
 It uses the XDP drivers as those are straightforward to install on the BasicNICs, and then allows the user to perform the same tests as the IPExperiment notebook.
-Instructions for how to do so are included in the notebook itself.
+Instructions for how to run these tests with NDN are included in the notebook itself.

 ## Thanks